 The major issue is that even companies that aren’t trying to circumvent rules are having a hard time distinguishing between employees and contractors or freelancers because of how ambiguous this situation is.
 If a company has complete control over when someone starts and finishes a shift (as Foodora did in the case of these workers) they’re likely employees, not contractors.
 If someone is coming into an organization in an external capacity and is able to negotiate their rates, they are probably a freelancer.
 It’s a fine line, but it’s an important one to know—as Foodora quickly learned.

 All told, bringing in international contractors does unlock a number of immediate benefits.
 Contractors can allow actual employees/team members to remain focused on their primary tasks and open doors to a wider array of highly qualified, more flexible workers.
-There are risks too, however—like the fact that employers still have to establish a legal entity or utilize an International PEO no matter what, and businesses may have no real security through this type of agreement and, ultimately, lack IP protection that might be a deal breaker in some cases.
+There are risks too, however—like the fact that employers still have to establish a legal entity or utilize a global Employer of Record (also known as International PEO) no matter what, and businesses may have no real security through this type of agreement and, ultimately, lack IP protection that might be a deal breaker in some cases.

-Using an International PEO For Misclassified Contractor Risk Mitigation
+Using an Employer of Record For Misclassified Contractor Risk Mitigation

-One of the best ways that companies can mitigate the risks of misclassified contractors involves enlisting the help of an International Professional Employer Organization (IPEO).
-Not only can an IPEO help make sure all appropriate paperwork is filed so that you’re classifying your employees correctly in the first place, will also help better align your workers, projects, and timelines.
+One of the best ways that companies can mitigate the risks of misclassified contractors involves enlisting the help of an Employer of Record (EoR).
+Not only can an EoR help make sure all appropriate paperwork is filed so that you’re classifying your employees correctly in the first place, it will also help better align your workers, projects, and timelines.

-But most importantly, an IPEO can help ensure people are classified correctly and in compliance with local labor regulations.
+But most importantly, an Employer of Record can help ensure people are classified correctly and in compliance with local labor regulations.
 This alone can help significantly minimize the risk of misclassification.

-If you’d like to learn more about how an IPEO can help mitigate the risks of misclassified contractors or the benefits that an IPEO partner can offer, reach out to Velocity Global to get started on your global expansion.
+If you’d like to learn more about how an IPEO/EoR can help mitigate the risks of misclassified contractors or the benefits that an IPEO/EoR partner can offer, reach out to Velocity Global to get started on your global expansion.